zenoss/zenoss-zapp/README.md

 ### Zapp archetype
 A skeleton for a zapp project can be created using maven archetypes.
-To create a project type `mvn archetype:generate -DarchetypeArtifactId=java-simple -DarchetypeGroupId=org.zenoss.zapp.archetypes`.
+To create a project type

+	mvn archetype:generate -DarchetypeArtifactId=java-simple -DarchetypeGroupId=org.zenoss.zapp.archetypes

 The archetype requires some properties to be entered:

     * `groupId` - The group for you artifact, generally something like `org.zenoss.<group>`
     * `artifactId` - The artifact id, e.g `helloworld-service`
     * `apiname`: : name of the API where your business logic is contained e.g. `helloAPI`